iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 **Use case:**

-This geometry type is describes unit normal vectors in 3D space.
+This geometry type describes unit normal vectors in 3D space.
 It can be used for point-measurements of projections of vector quantities, such as magnetic fields.